 Today, fishing continues to play a central role in the local Hawaiian culture, diet, and economy.
 In 2012, an estimated 486,000 people were employed in marine-related businesses in Hawaii, with the level of commercial fishing-related employment well above the national average (Richmond et al. 2015).
-The Fisheries Economics of the United States 2020 report found that the commercial fishing and seafood industry in Hawaii (including the commercial harvest sector, seafood processors and dealers, seafood wholesalers and distributors, importers, and seafood retailers) generated \$557 million in sales impacts and approximately 5,611 full and part-time jobs that year (NMFS 2023).
-It is estimated that recreational anglers took 3.9 million fishing trips, with \$465 million in sales impacts and 3,292 full- and part-time jobs were generated by recreational fishing activities in the State during 2020 (NMFS 2023).
-Similarly, the 2011 National Survey of Fishing, Hunting, and Wildlife-Associated Recreation (U.S. Department of the Interior et al. 2011) estimated that 157 thousand people over 16 years old participated in saltwater angling in Hawaii in 2011.
-They fished approximately 1.9 million days, with an average of 12 days per angler.
-This study estimated that fishing-related expenditures totaled \$203 million, with each angler spending an average of \$651 on trip-related costs.
-These numbers are not significantly different from those reported in the 2006 and 2001 national surveys.
+The Fisheries Economics of the United States (FEUS) 2022 report found an increase in sales and jobs in the commercial fishing and seafood industry in Hawaii (including the commercial harvest sector, seafood processors and dealers, seafood wholesalers and distributors, importers, and seafood retailers), when compared to the FEUS 2020 report.
+In 2022 commercial fishing and the seafood industry generated \$824 million in sales impacts (up from \$557 million in 2020) and approximately 10,229 full and part-time jobs that year, which is twice the number of jobs reported in the FEUS 2020 report (NMFS 2023).
+However, within the recreational fisheries sector there was a decrease in sales and jobs when compared to 2020.
+It is estimated that recreational anglers took 3.9 million fishing trips, with \$379 million in sales impacts (down from \$465 million in 2020) and 2,062 full- and part-time jobs (down from 3,929 in 2020) were generated by recreational fishing activities in the State during 2022 (NMFS 2023).
 Due to changes in data availability NMFS does not currently report recreational angler participation at the State level.

-Seafood consumption in Hawai'i is estimated at approximately two to three times higher than the rest of the entire U.S., and Hawai'i consumes more fresh and frozen finfish while shellfish and processed seafood is consumed more across the rest of the country (Geslani et al. 2012; Davidson et al. 2012).
-In addition, studies have shown that seafood is eaten frequently, nearly one-third of residents ate seafood about once a week and only 3% never consumed seafood, although there is a decreasing trend in the percent of residents who consume seafood every day or a few times a week and an increase in residents who consume seafood 1-3 times a month (NCRMP 2016; Allen et al. 2020).
-Fresh seafood is the most popular type of seafood purchased, and while most is purchased at markets or restaurants, a sizeable amount is reported as caught by friends, neighbors, or extended family (NCRMP 2016, 2020; Davidson et al. 2012).
+Seafood consumption in Hawai'i is estimated at approximately two to three times higher than the rest of the entire U.S., and Hawai'i consumes more fresh and frozen finfish while shellfish and processed seafood is consumed more across the rest of the country (Davidson et al. 2012; Geslani et al. 2012).
+In addition, studies have shown that seafood is eaten frequently, nearly one-third of residents ate seafood about once a week and only 3% never consumed seafood, although there is a decreasing trend in the percent of residents who consume seafood every day or a few times a week and an increase in residents who consume seafood 1-3 times a month (NCRMP 2016a; Allen et al. 2022).
+Fresh seafood is the most popular type of seafood purchased, and while most is purchased at markets or restaurants, a sizeable amount is reported as caught by friends, neighbors, or extended family (Davidson et al. 2012; NCRMP 2016b; Allen et al. 2022).

 At the same time, local supply is inadequate to meet the high seafood demand.
 In 2010, 75% of all seafood consumed in the State of Hawaii was imported from either the U.S. mainland or foreign markets, and the rise in imported fish has influenced the price of local catch (Arita et al. 2011; Hospital et al. 2011).
 In addition, rising costs of fuel and other expenses have made it more difficult to recover trip costs (Hospital et al. 2011).
-A majority of commercial fishermen report selling their fish simply to recover these costs, not necessarily to make income (Hospital et al. 2011).
+A majority of commercial fishermen report selling their fish simply to recover these costs, not necessarily to make income (Hospital et al.

+2011).
 Many describe the importance of sharing fish as a part of maintaining relationships within family or other networks as being more important than earning income from fishing (Calhoun et al. 2020).